conan-io/docs/installation.rst

       install with another user ``$ pip install --user conan``.
     - Some Linux distros, such as Linux Mint, require a restart (shell restart, or logout/system if not enough) after installation, so Conan is found in the path.
-    - In Windows, Python 3 installation can fail installing the ``wrapt`` dependency because of a bug in **pip**.
-Information about this issue and workarounds is available here: https://github.com/GrahamDumpleton/wrapt/issues/112.

 Known installation issues with pip
 ++++++++++++++++++++++++++++++++++